 Implementation

-The skill provides excellent actionable code examples covering a wide range of MarkItDown use cases, but is severely bloated with redundant examples, an irrelevant 'Scientific Schematics' section that appears injected from another skill, and marketing-style explanations.
-The content would be far more effective at 1/3 its current length with use cases moved to a separate examples file.
+The skill provides excellent actionable code examples with real, executable Python and CLI commands covering a wide range of use cases.
+However, it is severely bloated with redundant examples, an irrelevant 'Scientific Schematics' section that appears injected from another skill, and explanatory text that doesn't respect Claude's existing knowledge.
+Trimming to ~30-40% of current length while keeping the Quick Start, Advanced Features, and key references would dramatically improve quality.

 Suggestions